SarahZimmermann-Schmutzler/baby-tools-shop/README.md

   - It works (yeah!!!) and you see an empty store.
 Congrats you are awesome!

   - Starting failed (ohhh!!!) and you see an error.
 You are still awesome!
 Only a few dependencies are missing.
-Just intsall them, the console shows what is missing.
+Just install them, the console shows what is missing.

 ### Put the shop in a container and show it to the world